deyan-ardi/laravel-layerize/README.md

     ```
 ### Business Layer
-- Use Case
+#### Use Case
-  - This package helps you create a UseCase framework for you to perform business logic on your application.
+This package helps you create a UseCase framework for you to perform business logic on your application.
 To create a UseCase with Layerize, use the following command

     ```php
-    php artisan layerize:usecase User
+    php artisan layerize:usecase UserUseCase
     ```
-  - The result of the above command will give a class named `UserUseCase` which will be added to the `App/Http/UseCase` folder
+The result of the above command will give a class named `UserUseCase` which will be added to the `App/Http/UseCase` folder

     ```php
     <?php

     namespace App\Http\UseCase;

+    use Illuminate\Http\Request;

     class UserUseCase
     {
         // Use case code with example implementation

         public function __construct(
-            // protected UserQueryService UserQueryService,
+            // protected UserQuery $userQuery,
-            // protected UserCommandService UserCommandService,
+            // protected UserCommand $userCommand,
-            // protected UserDatatableService UserDatatableService,
+            // protected UserDatatable $userDatatable,
         ) {
         }